9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+Add a way to clear the tables from this plugin.

-Simple article: remove margin rightof last meta from row.
+Simple article: remove margin right of last meta from row.

 Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.
 Also add a note to the documentation, where every setting is explained.

-- Learn about Jetpack, and make this plugin compatible with it.

-- Add @supports where :focus-visible is not supported.

 - Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
 (If there are no posts, then display a message).